ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 * Performance:

-  	To comapre an CLIP model we can compare the embedding of the text & the image.
+  	To comapre a CLIP model we can compare the embedding of the text & the image.

   	text = "a cat sitting on the beach"